Land tenure and availability

 Aboriginal freehold land

-Aboriginal freehold land is inalienable freehold title, meaning it cannot be sold.
+Aboriginal freehold land is inalienable freehold title, meaning it can't be sold.
 It is referred to as 'schedule one' land, and is formally held by an Aboriginal land trust.

 Give feedback about this page.